bnmnetp/PelicanBlog/content/Travel/cusco.md

 Slug: cusco-cooking
 Tags: Travel, Peru
 Cover: /images/Peru/lomo_saltado.jpg
 Summary: A morning Cooking Class with Jose at Peru Culinary Adventures is great fun!
+In the afternoon we visit the famous SaqsayWaman !

 After a morning with Chef Jose you will definitely believe that Peru is the center of the culinary universe, and has been for thousands of years.
 Did you know...